The information of high-dimensional time-bin encoded photons: Introduction

 The aim of this work is to determine the extractable information from high-dimensional, temporal-entangled photons.
 In particular, we determine the maximum number of shared bits that, on average, one obtains using frame encoding schemes.
-While the main motivation for this comes from QKD, we will not concern ourselves with the task of securing the bits.
+It is important to stress that while the main motivation for this work comes from QKD, we are {\it not} proposing a new QKD protocol.
+As such we do not concern ourselves with the task of securing the bits.
 Instead, we establish the maximum shared information that can be obtained via reconciliation.
 The task of securing the bits will generally depend on the exact nature of the setup.

+The results we present are not only useful for QKD.
+For instance, it is has been argued that the mutual information can be used to quantify the entanglement within and SPDC source \cite{entanglementSPDC}.
+Furthermore, the results can also be used to quantify the capacity of fibre array \cite{Thomas}, which can be used, for instance, in time-multiplexing of detectors \cite{timemulti1,timemulti2}.

-The general formalism we present will model experiments such as that shown in Fig \ref{experiment}.
+The general formalism we present can model experiments such as illuminating a nonlinear crystal with a mode-locked laser,(see Fig \ref{experiment} and the description in the next section).
 The approach is, however, not tied to this setup and applies to general sources of entangled photons.
 For instance, the formalism can be applied to cases where the Poissonian approximation is not appropriate.
 One could thus use our approach to model many different time-bin based experiments.
 In addition, the formalism also takes account of asymmetric channel losses, dark counts, jitter and other such effects.
 The breadth and generality of the considered errors is beyond that which is considered in previous works \cite{Kochman,wornell}.

+To understand how these results can be useful, consider a QKD experiment with detector jitter.
+A common approach to reducing jitter is to increase the width of the time-bins.
+This is, however, not always possible or practical.
+Furthermore, even when we can increase the time-bin width, this affects the amount of information one can extract.
+In this context, an important question is whether it is better to increase the width of the time-bins or to correct the jitter errors using a reconciliation protocol.
+To answer this question one must calculate the mutual information in the presence of jitter.
+The can be achieved using the results of this paper.